cjbarnes/cjbarnes.github.io/_posts/2016-07-08-welcome-new-website.md

 This is a [Jekyll](https://jekyllrb.com) website hosted on [GitHub Pages](https://pages.github.com/).
 I've used several different [CMSs](https://en.wikipedia.org/wiki/Content_management_system "Wikipedia: content management system") over the years, but this is my first site using a static CMS[^1].
 I've enjoyed the different approach.
 Of course, Jekyll itself is a big part of what I've appreciated: I've found it to be both powerful and simple, with [superb documentation](https://jekyllrb.com/docs/home/ "Jekyll's documentation").

 Most of the site's content is written in [Markdown](https://daringfireball.net/projects/markdown/).
-I like writing in Markdown---it's simpler, easier to read, and much quicker than HTML, and it's much less erratic and constraining than any [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG "Wikipedia: WYSIWYG") web editor.
+I like writing in Markdown---it's concise, easy to read, quick to write, and much less erratic and constraining than any [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG "Wikipedia: WYSIWYG") web editor.
 The fact that it works well with so many different writing apps---including [Byword](https://bywordapp.com), my personal favourite and the app I'm typing into right now---is the icing on the cake.

 I'll leave the rest of the nerdy details for a footnote (this one[^2]).